reactive/data-client/docs/core/api/makeRenderRestHook.md

 Pass a React Component as the wrapper option to have it rendered around the inner element

+### controller

+[Controller](./Controller.md) to dispatch imperative effects

 ### cleanup()

 Cleans up all managers used in tests.
 Should be run in `afterEach()` to ensure each test starts fresh.
+This is especially important when mocking timers, as Rest Hooks' internals relies on real timers to avoid race conditions.

+### allSettled()

+Returns a promise that resolves once all inflight requests are completed.

 ### Returns